cerebralnomad/Recipe-Scribe/README.md

 ## Installation

-You can download the recipe_creator_linux_executable tarball for a standalone executable for Linux made with Pyinstaller.
+You can download the recipe_scribe_linux_executable tarball for a standalone executable for Linux made with Pyinstaller.
 No Windows exe, but you're welcome to make your own using the source files on windows.

-Otherwise either clone the repo, make recipe_creator.py executable and run from the command line or make a program shortcut.
+Otherwise either clone the repo, make recipe_scribe.py executable and run from the command line or make a program shortcut.

 Requires tkinter to be installed (apt install python-tk) if running from source.